JarodYli/BlitzChess/README.md

 ### Must Have
 - Two Players play the same board
 - Game follows all the rules of classic chess
-- Time Limit and choose time amount that each player is a lotted
+- Time Limit and choose time amount that each player is alotted
 - A central button that toggles the timer for each player.

 ### Should Have